Sambify/Global-Fertility-Rate.sql/Superstone.md

 }]

-### 3. Orders by Sales between 5 and 200 and Segment is customer
+### 3. Orders by Sales between 5 and 200 and Segment is consumer

 ````sql
 SELECT